SciCompKL/CoDiPack/documentation/TutorialA3.md

 Tutorial A3: Manual statement storing {#TutorialA3}
 ============

-CoDiPack stores for every statement in the in the code some data such that it can perform the reverse evaluation.
+CoDiPack stores for every statement in the code some data such that it can perform the reverse evaluation.
 Sometimes a simple function evaluation consists of multiple statements but has only few input values and one output value.
+If the Jacobian can be computed manually for these statements the codi::StatementPushHelper provides the means to add the Jacobian directly to the tape.
+This can be used to reduce the recorded memory for such statements or code sections.

 For the function
 \f[